 Look at the TOC, and you will see several “focus topics.”
 Each is directly related to the main topic.
 Each has a sub-heading with its own mini-page embedded below.
 Guess what?

 Each heading might be about a related point to the main topic.
 It can also be focus material for a specific part of the main topic.

 Both of those topic types qualify as excellent bonus keywords.
 Moreover, each heading might have a link to another page focused on that related topic.
 In that linked article, there might be more sub-headings that could be used as keywords!

 Let’s see an example of the “Physics” page on Wikipedia.

 This same method can be used for almost any topic out there.
-Plug your niche topic into Wikipedia and see if you can find some related keywords this way.
+Try to type your niche topic into Wikipedia.
+More than likely, you will find some related keywords this way.
 I bet you do!